 As stated above, communicating via electronic messaging does come with privacy risk as stated above.
 While the office staff and physicians cannot guarantee total confidentiality, they will use reasonable safeguards to protect your health care information as required by law.
 The security measures taken by the staff and physicians include password protected screen savers, policies and procedures, and staff training requirements.

 I agree to indemnify and hold harmless the Physician, his/her medical practice, employees, website designer, from and against all losses, expenses, damages and costs, including reasonable attorney’s fees, relating to or arising from any information loss due to technical failure, my use of the internet to communicate with the office or the use of practice web-site, any arrangements you make based on information obtained at the Site, any products or services obtained through the Site, and any breach by me of these restrictions and conditions.
 The Provider does not warrant that the functions contained in any materials provided will be uninterrupted or error-free, that defects will be corrected, or that the Provider’s website or server that makes such site available is free of viruses or other harmful components.

-The Provider shall have the right to immediately terminate the email relationship with you if he/she determines, in his/her sole discretion, that you have violated the terms and conditions set forth above or otherwise breached this agreement, or have engaged in conduct which the Provider determines, in his/her sole discretion, to be unacceptable.
-The email relationship between the Provider and the patient will terminate in the event the Provider, in his/her sole discretion, no longer wishes to utilize the email to communicate with all of his/her patients.
+The Provider shall have the right to immediately terminate the electronic messaging relationship with you if he/she determines, in his/her sole discretion, that you have violated the terms and conditions set forth above or otherwise breached this agreement, or have engaged in conduct which the Provider determines, in his/her sole discretion, to be unacceptable.
+The electronic messaging relationship between the Provider and the patient will terminate in the event the Provider, in his/her sole discretion, no longer wishes to utilize the electronically communicate with all of his/her patients.

 8. PATIENT ACKNOWLEDGEMENT AND AGREEMENT